 When you get your token, proceed to the metallic gates.
 Green arrow signs indicate entry points - you need to choose one of them.

-Touch your token to the indicated place on the metallic part of the gates.
-The red gates will open then.
-Quickly walk through as the gates stay open for just a couple of seconds.
+Touch your token to the indicated place on the metallic part of the gate.
+The red gate will open then.
+Quickly walk through as the gate stays open for just a couple of seconds.

-At the exit you will have to insert your token into the dedicated slot and the gates will open.
-Don’t lose it!
+Don’t lose the token as at the exit you will have to insert it into the dedicated slot for the exit gate to open.

-When you enter the Paid Area of MRT station, just follow signs leading to the trains.
+When you enter the Paid Area of Bangkok metro station, just follow signs leading to the trains.

 When you will get to the platform, you will notice that MRT platforms have yellow arrows pointing towards and back from the track.
 You should wait in a line behind the yellow arrows pointing to the track.